 Ossian’s Cave features in my new book, Britain’s Landmarks and Legends.

 Finding Ossian’s Cave

-Unless you’re a world class climber, Ossian’s Cave is best viewed from the safety of the glen!
-Perpetually damp, mossy conditions and a dizzying drop mean that you are dicing with death, whatever the season.
+Unless you’re an experienced climber, Ossian’s Cave is best viewed from the safety of the glen.
+Damp, slippery conditions and a dizzying drop mean that you are dicing with death, whatever the season.
 It’s no coincidence that the early Himalayan climbers used to hone their skills on the treacherous rock faces of Glen Coe.

-Aonach Dubh is the third of the Three Sisters if you’re approaching from the east; pull off in the car park overlooking Achtriochtan, by the National Trust for Scotland cairn, and you should be able to make out the cave on the face of the mountain.
+Aonach Dubh is the third of the Three Sisters if you’re approaching from the east; pull off in the car park overlooking Achtriochtan, by the National Trust for Scotland cairn, and you should be able to make out the cave in the rock face.

-Footnote, 12th March 2016: I am grateful to R Munro, who has left a comment to say that the climb is not impossible for anyone experienced enough to try: “The climb into the cave is a fairly easy one, it’s called ‘Ossian’s Ladder’.
+Footnote, 12th March 2016: I am grateful to R Munro, who says that the climb is not impossible for anyone experienced enough to try: “The climb into the cave is a fairly easy one, it’s called ‘Ossian’s Ladder’.
 The Ladder is a wet, vegetated route, but it’s not a very technical climb.
 It’s not much of a cave inside, the floor slopes at a 45 degree angle and this is where accidents occur.”

 Photos copyright © Colin & Jo Woolf